stanbird08/GettingCleaningDataProject/README.md

 5. extract only the columns of the measurements on the mean and standard deviation for each measurement

-6. generate a new data set (tidy data) by aggregate the mean of each measurement columns grouped by subject and activity
+6. generate a new data set (tidy data) by aggregate the average of each measurement columns grouped by subject and activity

 7. export the tidy data as a txt file